akrishnanDG/srctl/README.md

 ### From Releases (Recommended)

-Download the latest binary for your platform from [GitHub Releases](https://github.com/srctl/srctl/releases):
+Generate the binary based on your platform:

 ```bash
 # macOS (Apple Silicon)